amunategui/amunategui.github.io/_posts/2014-10-13-high-demensions-pca.md

 princ <- prcomp(pmatrix)
 ```
 <BR><BR>
-Let's start by running the same cross-validation code with just the **first PCA component** (remember, this holds most of the variation of our data set):
+Let's start by running the same cross-validation code with just the **first PCA component** (remember, this holds most of the variation of our data set).
+We need to use our princ result set and call the ``predict`` function to get our data.frame:

 ```r
 nComp <- 1